 7.1.2.3.
 For every RXSWIN, there shall be an auditable register describing all the software relevant to the RXSWIN of the vehicle type before and after an update.
 This shall include information of the software versions and their integrity validation data for all relevant software for each RXSWIN.

 7.1.2.4.
-Documentation listing target vehicles for the update and verification of the compatibility of the registered configuration or last known configuration of those vehicles with the update.
+Documentation listing target vehicles for the update and confirmationof the compatibility of the last known configuration of those vehicles with the update.

 7.1.2.5.
 Documentation for all software updates for that vehicle type describing: